 Indoor, in-person meetings will be limited to 30 students or less, wearing face coverings and in spaces that allow for 6-feet physical distancing.
 Outdoor gatherings and activities are strongly encouraged for in-person activities, and virtual meetings are required for meetings of more than 30 students and strongly encouraged for all meetings.
 Classrooms and residence halls cannot be used for organization meetings because these spaces must be cleaned and disinfected each day for academic use.

-Student organizations will need to register any in-person activities (other than regularly conducted meetings) on syncDIN.
 Organizations must seek prior approval from the Office of Student Involvement and Inclusion to bring external groups or speakers to campus and should expect to submit justification why their inclusion cannot be accomplished virtually.

 Due to size, most fraternities and sororities will need to plan for chapter meetings to take place virtually or outside.
 Any in-person activities (brother/sisterhood events, philanthropy events, recruitment activities, etc.) will need to follow the established University guidelines described in the student organizations section